lukecav/mybooktable/readme.txt

 * Commission Junction (Audible)
 * Linkshare (Barnes & Noble, Kobo)

+= Landing Page Mode (Pro Upgrade Required) = MyBookTable 3 can now create landing pages for your books.
+Landing Page Mode is a total redesign of how a book page looks.
+It must be seen to be believed.
+This landing page can be used to power a whole website for your book title or just to make your book pages look better.

+= Reading Group Resources Section Pro Upgrade Required)= MyBookTable Pro now comes with a brand new section where you can add resources for reading clubs and book groups.
+The more resources you provide book clubs, the more they will want to read your book.

+Suggested materials include:
+*  a PDF Download of Discussion Questions,
+* Bulk Ordering Link
+* Powerpoint Companion
+* Chapter Excerpts PDF
+* Discussion Video

-= Grid View (Professional Upgrade Required) =
+= Grid View (Pro Upgrade Required) =
 Show your books in a responsive grid view.
 This is a great option for sites with a lot of books to show.

-= Notify Me Button (Professional Upgrade Required) = Allow visitors to sign up for book updates by subscribing to your MailChimp list.
+= Notify Me Button (Pro Upgrade Required) =
+Allow visitors to sign up for book updates by subscribing to your MailChimp list.
 This button can act as a Pre-Pre-Order button for books that are still a work in process.

-= Show Amazon Reviews (Professional Upgrade Required) = Show off your Amazon reviews right there on your book pages.
+= Show Amazon Reviews (Pro Upgrade Required) =
+Show off your Amazon reviews right there on your book pages.

-= Amazon Bulk Book Importer (Developer Upgrade Required) = Want to add 100 books?
+= Amazon Bulk Book Importer (Pro Upgrade Required) = Want to add 100 books?
 No problem.
 Just paste the ISBN numbers into MyBookTable and let the plugin create the book pages for you.
 This is a huge timesaver.

-= UIEE Book Importer (Developer Upgrade Required) = MyBookTable can also import books from a Universal Information Exchange Environment (UIEE) file.
+= UIEE Book Importer (Pro Upgrade Required) = MyBookTable can also import books from a Universal Information Exchange Environment (UIEE) file.

-= Premium Buy Buttons (Developer Upgrade Required) = The following buy buttons are available with the Professional & Developer Upgrades for MyBookTable.

-* PayPal
-* 1ShoppingCart
-* eJunkie

 == Installation ==

 = Repository Crossload Method (Recommended) =